Tracking Overview

 How Affitor links clicks, signups, and sales together

-Affitor tracking connects three events into one attribution chain:
+Affitor tracking links three events into one attribution chain:

 - click — a visitor arrives through an affiliate link